Let It Be (musical): History

-The production debuted at the Prince of Wales Theatre on 24 September 2012. (previews from 14 Sep 2012).
+The production debuted at the Prince of Wales Theatre on 24 September 2012 with previews from 14 September 2012.
 Its run at the venue ended on 19 January 2013, after which it moved to the Savoy Theatre and opened on 1 February 2013.
 The Broadway production started previews on 13 July 2013 with its official opening night taking place on 24 July 2013, running for a limited engagement at the St. James Theatre until 1 September 2013.
 The production opened on UK tour in Manchester in February 2014 the show returned to the West End opening at the Garrick Theatre on 9 July 2014.
 The production is produced by Jamie Hendry Productions & Annerin Productions.
+In August 2022, the show had a limited run at the Hard Rock in Atlantic City, New Jersey.

 Synopsis

-The show begins with the four actors portraying an early version of The Beatles' appearance at the Cavern Club in 1962.
-When this scene closes [The Beatles] journey to America beginning their tour at The Ed Sullivan Show.
+The show begins with the four actors portraying an early version of The Beatles' appearance at The Cavern Club in 1962.
+When this scene closes, The Beatles journey to America beginning their tour with their appearance on The Ed Sullivan Show is depicted.
 Moving forward, The Beatles' directions are changing musically while their band grows in popularity performing their largest concert at New York City's Shea Stadium.
 Subsequent scenes use hallucinogenic and psychedelic designs to further progress the representation of The Beatles' ever increasing experimentation with substances and eastern theory.
 The show culminates with the breakup of the group in 1970.

-The structure of the West End and Broadway productions were essentially similar, The only major difference was the West End production featured a scene with the cast re-enacting The Beatles' 1963 Royal Variety Performance at the Prince of Wales Theatre, in place of Ed Sullivan.
+The structure of the West End and Broadway productions were essentially similar, The only major difference was the West End production featured a scene with the cast re-enacting The Beatles' 1963 Royal Variety Performance at the Prince of Wales Theatre, in place of The Ed Sullivan Show.